vmakhin/ERT_tasks/Assessment_Interpolation/README.md

 For the solution of this problem, I used  language Python and third-party tools [1].
 I applied several methods to solve this problem.

-Point locations are shown on Fig1.
+The point locations with known values are shown on Fig1.

+We need to create interpolant which covers all structured grid to extrapolate data to all red points.

 <img src="plot_locations.png"  alt="drawing"  width="400"  height="400"/>

-On the first approach I applied Delaunay triangulation from Scipy library.
+#### On the first approach I applied Delaunay triangulation from Scipy library.

-Point Locations are shown is on Fig. 2
+The Delaunay triangles are shown is on Fig. 2

 <img src="Delaunay_Triangulation.png"  alt="drawing"  width="400"  height="400"/>